 Formerly known as the CrossRoads Inn (founded in the late 1980’s) this luxurious 5-room boutique hotel re-branded and opened in 2005 as the Poetry Inn.
 It is the only accommodation along the Silverado Trail in the Stags Leap District and is perched on the hillsides directly above Cliff Lede’s Poetry Vineyard and is mere minutes from the tasting room.

 Each room is named after a prominent poet including Emily Dickinson, Walt Whitman, Robert Frost, Robert Louis Stevenson and e.e Cummings – and each author’s books are available in their particular room.
 One settled in, guests can enjoy the seasonally heated pool and Jacuzzi, spa and use of the highly personalized concierge services.
 Each room features a wood-burning fireplace, a private balcony, and both indoor and outdoor showers.
 And guests enjoy a luxurious breakfast made by the Poetry Inn chef (in-room dining available).

 We have visited the property several times; regardless of the time of year, the views are stunning of the valley floor below.
 Private west facing porches overlook the vineyards and are complemented with postcard like sunsets that slowly fall behind the Mayacamas mountains to the west.

-In 2019 Cliff Lede invested in Mas Doix, a family-owned winery in the Priorat region of Spain (about a 2 hour drive from Barcelona).
+In early 2019 Cliff Lede entered into a joint 50/50% partnership with Mas Doix, a family-owned winery in the D.O.Q region of Spain – located about a 90 minute drive from the Barcelona–El Prat Airport (BCN) with the roads hugging the coastline before turning inland to the steep rocky landscape of the Priorat.
 And remarkably, Mas Doix is only located about a 8 minute drive from another Napa Valley owned winery, Perinet (owned by Alpha Omega).